 Before you read these tips, I want to give full credit for most of them to antlerscore.com.
 I’ve taken many of them from this fantastic Youtube video.

-They are excellent tips for ground blind hunting and well worthy of their place in this article.
+They are excellent hunting tips and well worthy of their place in this article.
 I’ve written out some of my favorites below.

 - Waterproof your blind!
 I already touched on this earlier in the article, but get your hands on a high-quality fabric guard and coat your blind in it.
 It will keep the rain out and maintain its color while remaining odorless. #bargain

 - Clear the space!
-Wherever you decide to place your blind, take a couple of minutes to remove all stones, branches, and twigs from what will be underneath the blind.
+Wherever you decide to setup, take a couple of minutes to remove all stones, branches, and twigs from what will be the space underneath.
 When you’re about to take a shot, you may be adjusting your feet, and standing on a twig will immediately alert your prey.

 - Brush it in/camouflage!
 I’ve seen some excellent jobs that people have done to blend into their environment.
 Use branches and foliage from the surrounding area to make it look natural.
-You can use the transportation handholds and loops on the blind to feed branches through and conceal the blind.
+You can use the transportation handholds and in-built loops to feed branches through and conceal it.

 - Pick a chair!
 Get out there and find the best ground blind chair for you.
 It doesn’t matter if you end up sitting on a log, a bucket, a camping chair, a desk chair, or the latest silent 360º swivel chair from Hawk (yes, I did buy this).
 Get comfortable and get practicing from a seated position or seated to standing silently and fluidly.

 - Keep your windows closed!
-You get a new ground blind and will be excited to open up all the cutouts for the best view.
+You’ll be excited to open up all the cutouts for the best view.
 Don’t!
 It’s far more conspicuous.
 Open as few as you can manage.
-If you open up a cutout, keep the fire-through mesh closed as it keeps the blind camouflaged.
+If you open up a cutout, keep the fire-through mesh windows closed as it keeps you camouflaged.

 - Be aware of the light!
 So when you open up two cutouts simultaneously, you immediately light up the whole blind, and your silhouette is visible to animals at 100 yards.
 It’s such a disaster and yet such an easy mistake to make.
 If you open one cutout, be careful to keep the others closed.

 - Wear black!
 Camo looks tremendous, and we all want to wear it, but it’s so visible.
-If you sit in the shadows of a ground blind, the best way to go unnoticed is wearing dark colors.
+If you sit in the shadows, the best way to go unnoticed is wearing dark colors.